mstksg/inCode/copy/entries/backprop-intro.md

 change* of all of the components in our network, with respect to our error function.

-The gradient will take our `Net -> Double` error function and produce a `Net` whose components contain the derivative of each component with respect to the error.
+The gradient will take our `Net -> Double` error function and, given a current network, and produce a "gradient" `Net` whose components contain the derivative of each component with respect to the error.
 It tells us how to "nudge" each component to increase the error function. *Training* a neural network involves moving in the opposite direction of the gradient, which causes the error to go *down*.

 However, given `netErr`'s definition, it is not obvious how to compute our gradient function.
-Doing so involves some careful multi-variable calculus based on our knowledge of the operations we used.
+Doing so involves some careful multi-variable vector calculus and linear algebra based on our knowledge of the operations we used.
 For simple situations we often do it by hand, but for more complicated situations, this becomes impractical.
 That's where *automatic differentiation* comes into play.

 We've gone as far as we can go now, so let's drop into the world of *backprop* and see what it can offer us!